logo-lakshmshree

 2. CAMS (Computer Age Management Services)

 CAMS holds a dominant 70% market share in India’s mutual fund services industry.
-It provides essential services to mutual funds, including transaction processing and record keeping.
+CAMS remains the backbone of the mutual fund industry, processing the vast majority of SIP transactions as retail participation hits new records in 2026.
 With the growing popularity of mutual fund investments in India, CAMS is expected to see steady growth in the future.

 • Market Coverage: 70%